AvinandanBose/Java-Collections-Map/README.md

 <li><h3>10.In ConcurrentHashMap class is designed for use in concurrent data access,i.e. accessing data at same time.</h3></li>

 <li><h3>11.Inserting null objects is not possible in ConcurrentHashMap as a key or value.</h3></li>

+<li><h3>12.The ConcurrentHashMap doesn’t throw a ConcurrentModificationException if one thread tries to modify it while another is iterating over it.</h3></li>

 </ul>